 Similarly, for Data Analysis, students in K-2 will be able to: Collect and present the same data in various visual formats.
 And in grades 3-5, students will be able to: Organize and present collected data visually to highlight relationships and support a claim.

-To summarize: the CSTA Computer Science Standards help students acquire computer skills that change how they use and understand technology, growing their computational mindset and propelling their readiness for college and career.
+To summarize: the CSTA Computer Science Standards help students acquire computer science skills that change how they use and understand technology, growing their computational mindset and propelling their readiness for college and career.

 Whether covering broad digital literacy with the ISTE Standards for Students, targeted computer skills with CSTA Computer Science Standards, or technology skills embedded in Core Standards, these standards illustrate the various ways in which technology must be at the forefront of student learning.
 The Common Core, ISTE, and CSTA Standards provide the foundation for a holistic digital literacy curriculum by working symbiotically to cultivate students’ digital literacy.